Table of Contents

 - Dessert & Fortified Wine Glasses

-Perhaps one of the most adult things that is relatable all around is drinking wine.
-It is often associated with parties, dining, girls’ night and even Christmas.
+Perhaps one of the most adult things that are relatable all around is drinking wine.
+It is often associated with parties, dining, girls’ night, and even Christmas.
 But, have you ever had the chance to examine the vessel that contains your precious wine?
 Probably not, because you’re only concerned about the things that you’re going to consume and you probably don’t have the time to bother about it.

 However, this subject is highly regarded by those who are dedicated to this area such as connoisseurs or sommeliers and they believe that the glass also contributes to the wine’s taste.
 So, if you’re curious about the wonderful invention that is the wine glass, then stay and read.
 But, before we get to that, let’s learn a little bit of history about the wine glass, shall we?

-Back then, there was no glass, so people had to use clay, silver, gold goblets or bronze tankards to drink from.
+Back then, there was no glass, so people had to use clay, silver, gold goblets, or bronze tankards to drink from.
 It was the Romans who actually invented glass but the wine glass didn’t emerge immediately after this.
 There was a whole evolution of wine vessels that was brought by invaders, alike.
 It was only until the late 1000s that the first clear glass cup was used to consume wine.
 It took many years for the standard design of wine glass to be created, with the bowl and stem.

 The Venetians were the ones who first modeled the wine glass in 1400 but theirs was fragile.
 This glass made its way into Britain in 1600 where it was remastered so it would not break every time it was used for wine consumption.
 But it wasn’t as big as it is now, in fact, it was the size of a shot glass.
 In 1700, the British wine glass could only hold 66 milliliters of wine.
-The small size was apparently because of the tax on glass.
+The small size was apparently because of the tax on the glass.
 When this toll was removed, the wine glass continued to increase in size also thanks to industrialization.
 The British continued to drink wine despite the emergence of other beverages like beer and spirits and in the 1960s the wine also became popular and available in the market.

 Just like all things, the wine glass has undergone many developments which now grew into an array of them.
 But just how much have they grown?
 Check them out below!